Generating newsletter issues

 Each draft has a refinement limit based on your plan.
 Free trial and Hobbyist accounts get 5 AI refinements per draft.
 Starter gets 10, Pro gets 20, and Team includes unlimited revisions.

-You'll see a running counter in the refinement panel so you know how many you've used.
-When you hit the limit on Hobbyist, Starter, or Pro, a prompt offers the Unlimited Revisions add-on ($50/month or $420/year), which lifts the cap on every draft you work on.
-Add it from Settings > Subscription > Add-ons, and refinement unlocks right away without a page refresh.
+• On Hobbyist, Starter, or Pro, a prompt offers the Unlimited Revisions add-on ($50/month or $420/year), which lifts the cap on every draft you work on.
+Add it from Account settings > Subscription > Add-ons, and refinement unlocks right away without a page refresh.
 Remove the add-on anytime from the same page.

 Draft actions